Closing the gender pay gap

 Our pay gap data

-At ANZ New Zealand we’re working hard to build a workplace that is equitable, diverse and inclusive.
-This is the fourth year we’ve reported our overall gender pay gap.
-It’s encouraging to see progress, but there’s more work to do to increase the representation of women in leadership roles, particularly in areas that are higher-paying and predominantly male.
+At ANZ New Zealand, we’re working hard to build a workplace that is equitable, diverse and inclusive.
+This is the fifth year we’ve reported our overall gender pay gap.
+While it’s encouraging to see progress, we still need to increase the representation of women in leadership roles, particularly in higher-paying and traditionally male-dominated areas.
 This is crucial to closing the gender pay gap.

-We use two measurements to help us better understand and explain the underlying reasons for differences in pay – the gender pay gap and the pay equity gap.
-This year we are reporting the average and median pay gap for 2024.
+To understand pay differences more clearly, we look at two measures: the gender pay gap and the pay equity gap.
+We report the average and median pay gap.
 While averages can be influenced by outlier values, the median takes the middle value in the data set and provides a closer representation of the earnings typical of our male and female employees.

 Contact the ANZ Equity, Diversity and Inclusion team